-This is a difficult text.
-Not so much because the text is complicated or obscure, but instead because the story is superficially familiar.
 In preaching on this text I have a huge uphill battle getting you to dismiss preconceived ideas about the so you can hear its message with fresh ears.

-It doesn't help that our pew bibles (and indeed most other bibles, except the Children's Bible which ducks the issue completely) have a title for this section of text that is at best confusing, and at worst completely wrong.
+This task is made more difficult by the fact that our pew bibles (and indeed most other bibles, except the Children's Bible which ducks the issue completely) have a title for this section of text that is at best confusing, and at worst completely wrong.
 That title?
 "The Parable of the Dishonest Manager."
-Before you even begin reading the actual text your mind is pre-conditioned to view the manager in a particular light - you can hardly help reading it without thinking of the manager as being dishonest.
-We don't know his background - perhaps he was dishonest in other places.
+So before you even begin reading the actual text your mind is pre-conditioned to view the manager in a particular light - you can hardly help reading it without thinking of the manager as being dishonest.
+But the truth is we don't know his background - perhaps he was dishonest in other places.
 But if that's how you think of him you'll likely find yourself confused by the example and the message, asking, "what is this all about?"
 "What kind of message comes from rewarding a dishonest manager?"

-So, let's back up a bit, and clear up some of the confusion by changing that title.
+So, let's back up a bit, take a deep breath, and clear up some of the confusion by changing that title.
 You've probably heard me say we should change the title of the "Parable of the Prodigal Son" to the "Parable of the Forgiving Father", and in the same way, and for the same reasons we should change the title of this text from "The Parable of the Dishonest Manager" to "The Parable of the Shrewd Manager".
-Someone - we'll never know who - labeled the manager as dishonest in the text, and same label was later added to scripture as a section title (a source of error that is a whole other sermon!).
+Someone - we'll never know who - labeled the manager as dishonest in the text, and the same label was later added to scripture as a section title (a source of error that is a whole other sermon!).
 Our view of both the manager and the parable has been clouded ever since.
 That one act of labeling the manager as dishonest puts a spin on the text that is pretty much the opposite of what the rest of the text itself is saying, so there's no wonder that we get confused.

-When we do actually read the text with an open mind about the manager, we discover that the charges against him were not that he was dishonest, nor that he was cheating or stealing from his master.
+When we do actually read the text with an open mind about the manager, we discover that the charges against him were neither that he was dishonest nor that he was cheating or stealing from his master.
 The charges that were brought to the master against the manager were that "he was squandering the master's property".
-Now squandering has a whole different connotation than stealing - it more implies wastefulness, bad management, poor choices.
-The elements of willful theft, of deliberate intent to defraud are missing from that charge; instead it is a charge of the manager not doing his job properly, of not being careful with the resources under his command.
+Now squandering has a whole different connotation than stealing - squandering more implies wastefulness, bad management, poor choices.
+The elements of willful theft, of deliberate intent to defraud are absent from that charge; instead the charge against the manager is of not doing his job properly, of not being careful with the resources under his command.

 "But look what he did!", you might protest, describing his actions at retro-actively providing price reductions to customers - a 50% reduction for oil, a 20% reduction for wheat.
-See, if you are pre-conditioned to think of him as 'dishonest', you see him as somehow cheating the master out of what was owed to him.
-If, however, you realize that as manager he most likely had full authority to set prices on commodities such as oil and wheat, then he was perfectly within his authority to adjust invoices, and you can begin to see how and why the master commended the manager for being so shrewd, instead of pre-empting "The Donald" with the famous "You're Fired!".
+Now, if you are pre-conditioned to think of him as 'dishonest', you cannot help but see him as somehow cheating the master out of what was owed to him.
+If, however, you realize that as manager he most likely had full authority to set prices on commodities such as oil and wheat, then he was perfectly within his authority to adjust invoices.
+With that different perspective you can perhaps begin to see how and why the master commended the manager for being so shrewd, instead of firing him.